Madam C.J. Walker—Leader in Philanthropy and Successful Business Woman

 Analyze the impact Madam C. J. Walker had on her community by discussing the following questions:

 - Why is Madam C. J. Walker called a philanthropist?

 - Who benefited from Madam C. J. Walker's philanthropy?

 - Even though doctors warned Madam C. J. Walker that she had to "slow down," she refused and consequently died in her early fifties.
-Why do you suppose she chose to use her money and time this way rather than relax and enjoy the life of the wealthy?
+Why do you think she chose to use her money and time this way rather than relax and enjoy the life of the wealthy?

-- How was she demonstrating civic responsibility (acting for the good of the public) at a time before women had the right to vote and most African Americans did not have the right to vote?
+- How was she demonstrating civic responsibility (acting for the good of the public)?